al-jazair/laravel-algerian-education-system/CONTRIBUTING.md

 ## TODO

-- Arabic seeder.
+- Class types arabic names.
-- Add detailed seeder for `technique mathematique`.
+- Add detailed seeder modifier for `technique mathematique`.
+- Use enums for seeding and make them available for user.